hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - Replace ``OPERATOR_WALLET_USER_ID`` with the user ID in your IAM that you want to use to log into the wallet as the SV party.
 Note that this should be the full user id, e.g., ``auth0|43b68e1e4978b000cefba352``, *not* only the suffix ``43b68e1e4978b000cefba352``
 - Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.
 - If your validator is not supposed to hold any CC, you should disable the wallet by setting `enableWallet` to `false`.
-  Note that if the wallet is disabled, you shouldn't install the wallet or CNS UIs, as they won't work.
+  Note that if the wallet is disabled, you shouldn't install the wallet or ANS UIs, as they won't work.

 Additionally, please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/sv-validator-values.yaml`` as follows: